 Brand Systems & Identity

 Logo, color palette, typography, and usage guidelines.
-Organized file package: all formats ready for immediate use.
+Consistent presentation across every touchpoint, from proposals to LinkedIn.
+Organized file package with all formats ready for immediate use.

 Capability Statements